Posts

 As you can see, you can have a minuscule yet fully functional Linux that can be tailored to your application without inflating the Docker container image.

-In addition, we provide LTS Alpaquita releases with a strict update schedule, security advisory (underway), and 24/7 commercial support.
+To make Alpaquita an optimal choice for enterprise applications, we provide LTS Alpaquita releases with a strict update schedule, Security Advisory, and 24/7 commercial support.

 How to use distroless with Java